DaoCloud/DaoCloud-docs/docs/en/docs/network/modules/spiderpool/public-cloud/alibabacloud.md

 ### Create Applications

-In the following example YAML, there are 2 sets of DaemonSet applications and 1 service with a type of ClusterIP:
+In the following example YAML, there are 2 sets of DaemonSet applications and 1 service with a type of ClusterIP.

-- `v1.multus-cni.io/default-network`: specify the subnet that each application will use.
+`v1.multus-cni.io/default-network` specifies the subnet that each application will use.
 In the example, the applications are assigned different subnets.

 ```shell
 cat <<EOF | kubectl create -f -